Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models: Expressivity

 \subsection{Maximally expressive models on paths}

-Let $\mathcal{X}$ denote the space of continuous paths of bounded variation on the interval $[0,T]$ which all begin at the same point and contain time as a channel (time-augmented).
+Let $\mathcal{X}$ denote the space of continuous paths of bounded variation on the interval $[0,T]$ that start at the same point and contain time as a channel (time-augmented).
 We endow this space with the $1-$variation topology.
 Let $\mathcal{F}$ be the class of LNCDEs defined in \eqref{eq:lncde} with a linear readout layer $l_{\theta_2}$, such that $f_{\theta}:\mathcal{X}\rightarrow \mathbb{R}$ is defined by